krischer/instaseis/doc/database_repacking.rst

 * A transposed version of the same layout - this might improve the performance.
 Running this more than one time will keep transposing the data arrays.
 * The merged layout.
 Conversion can take a very long time.
-Turning compression on makes it even (A LOT) slower for some reason.
-Thus best use this with the ``--contiguous`` flag.
+Compression is also able to save a bit of space.

 .. code-block:: bash